Bayard Rustin: Early life and education

 Rustin was an accomplished tenor vocalist, an asset that earned him admission to both Wilberforce University and Cheyney State Teachers College with music scholarships.
-In 1939, he was in the chorus of the short-lived Broadway musical John Henry that starred Paul Robeson.
-Blues singer Josh White was also a cast member and later invited Rustin to join his gospel and vocal harmony group Josh White and the Carolinians, with whom he made several recordings.
-With this opportunity, Rustin became a regular performer at the Café Society nightclub in Greenwich Village, widening his social and intellectual contacts.
+In 1939, he was in the chorus of short-lived Broadway musical John Henry.
+Fellow cast member and blues singer Josh White later invited Rustin to join his gospel and vocal harmony group Josh White and the Carolinians, with whom he made several recordings.
+With this opportunity, Rustin became a regular performer at the Café Society nightclub in Greenwich Village.
 A few albums on Fellowship Records featuring his singing, such as Bayard Rustin Sings a Program of Spirituals, were produced from the 1950s through the 1970s.

-Evolving affiliations
+Affiliations

-At the direction of the Soviet Union, the Communist Party USA (CPUSA) and its members were active in supporting civil rights for African Americans.
-The CPUSA, at the time following Stalin's "theory of nationalism", favored the creation of a separate nation for African Americans to be located in the American Southeast where the greatest proportion of the black population was concentrated.
-In 1941, after Germany invaded the Soviet Union, Communist International ordered the CPUSA to abandon civil rights work and focus on supporting U.S. entry into World War II.
+During the 1930s, at the direction of the Soviet Union, the Communist Party USA (CPUSA) and its members, including Rustin, were active in the early civil rights movement.
+Following Joseph Stalin's "theory of nationalism", they favored the creation of a separate nation for African Americans in the Southeastern United States.
+However, in 1941, after Nazi Germany's invasion of the Soviet Union, Communist International ordered the CPUSA to abandon its civil rights work and focus instead on supporting U.S. entry into World War II.

-Disillusioned, Rustin began working with members of the Socialist Party of Norman Thomas, particularly A. Philip Randolph, the head of the Brotherhood of Sleeping Car Porters.
-Another socialist mentor was the pacifist A. J. Muste, leader of the Fellowship of Reconciliation (FOR).
-FOR hired Rustin as a race relations secretary in the late summer of 1941.
+Disillusioned, Rustin began working instead with members of Norman Thomas's Socialist Party of America, particularly A. Philip Randolph and pacifist A. J. Muste, leader of the Fellowship of Reconciliation (FOR), who hired Rustin as a race relations secretary in the summer of 1941, considering him to be a man of oratorical ability and intelligence who would sacrifice himself repeatedly for a good cause.

-The three of them proposed a march on Washington, D.C., in 1941 to protest racial segregation in the armed forces and widespread discrimination in employment.
-Meeting with President Roosevelt in the Oval Office, Randolph respectfully and politely, but firmly told President Roosevelt that African Americans would march in the capital unless desegregation occurred.
+Muste, Randolph, and Rustin proposed a march on Washington, D.C., in 1941 to protest racial segregation in the armed forces and widespread employment discrimination.
+After meeting with President Franklin Roosevelt in the Oval Office, Randolph told President Roosevelt that African Americans would march in the capital unless desegregation occurred.
 To prove their good faith, the organizers canceled the planned march after Roosevelt issued Executive Order 8802 (the Fair Employment Act), which banned discrimination in defense industries and federal agencies.

+According to Daniel Levinson, Rustin had an "infinite capacity for compassion."
+In 1944, while imprisoned in North Carolina, Rustin displayed nonviolent tactics, allowing himself to get beaten repeatedly by a white inmate until he gave up.
+Rustin defied segregation during that time and practiced his tactic while incarcerated.

-The leader of the organizers, Randolph, canceled the march against Rustin's advisement.
-The armed forces, in which Black troops typically had white commanding officers, were not desegregated until 1948, under an Executive Order issued by President Harry S. Truman, although the various branches took years to abide by the order, with the U.S. Marines Corps in 1960 being the last to desegregate.
+Randolph's decision as leader of the organizers to cancel the march was made against Rustin's advice.
+The armed forces, in which Black troops typically had white commanding officers, remained racially segregated until 1948, when President Harry S. Truman issued an Executive Order.

 Randolph felt that FOR had succeeded in their goal and wanted to dissolve the committee.
 Again, Rustin disagreed with him and voiced his differing opinion in a national press conference, which he later said he regretted.